 Wood ovens, particularly ovens made using firebricks, have domes that are only about 4 inches thick (10 cm).
 If well insulated on outside, then this is perfectly satisfactory for pizza oven and not as much for baking.
 But once you decide to build your own wood burning oven and after cooking pizzas you will prefer to do proper baking or roast large pieces of meats slow way at stable temperature, consider making the walls up to 6 inches (15 cm) thick by adding on 2 inches concrete cladding layer; such brick ovens will stay hot enough to cook for at least 6 hours using the heat energy generated at pizza making time (it's a worthy project and heaps of fun afterwards.)

 The extra dense mass is crucial for properly performing ovens.
-With this additional layer called dense cladding, which is applied on top of firebricks, your oven will be a lot more efficient in production sense and smoothness of baking evenly and for other delicious culinary activities, plus stronger in the durability sense.
+With this additional layer called dense cladding, which is applied on top of those manufactured, solid clay, refractory firebricks, your oven will be a lot more efficient in production sense and smoothness of baking evenly and for other delicious culinary activities, plus stronger in the durability sense.
 You may need to heat it up a little longer, but those 20 minutes and a few bucks extra for concrete gravel etc. will pay you well off and you will be more happy in the end.
 To be stable even every quality commercial pizza oven and Conveyor ovens must use dense layers on hot face.

 Inside-Restaurants, we can watch the small fire inside a wood oven.
 They operate their ovens this way in order to maintain even temperature over a long period of time.
 You know how happy the owner is to use their wood burning oven; it changes the whole situation a lot for them.
 Basically, they operate wood oven the way a "modern" oven is operated except the fuel is a firewood and the shapes are different.